Eastern Kentucky Colonels men's basketball

 The Eastern Kentucky Colonels men's basketball team is a college basketball team at Eastern Kentucky University (EKU), located in Richmond, Kentucky, United States.
-The Colonels are members of the ASUN Conference, which they joined in 2021 after having been members of the Ohio Valley Conference since that league's founding in 1948.
+The Colonels are members of the United Athletic Conference since 2026 and previously members of the Atlantic Sun Conference, which they joined in 2021 after having been members of the Ohio Valley Conference since that league's founding in 1948.
 Home games are played at Alumni Coliseum, located on EKU's campus.
 The team last played in the NCAA Division I men's basketball tournament in 2014.
 The Colonels are coached by A.W.
 Hamilton, who came to EKU in 2018 after previous head coach Dan McHale was fired after 3 seasons.